Light Therapy Box: Treating Seasonal Affective Disorder With Light

 Depending on the severity of your symptoms, your doctor might recommend using antidepressant medications, antianxiety drugs, supplements, and other therapeutic medications to improve these symptoms.
 A therapist cannot prescribe any of these medications, so consult with your doctor or psychiatrist first.

-Self-care strategies to manage seasonal affective disorder
+Self-care strategies for seasonal affective disorder

 Before the expected onset of SAD symptoms, it may also be helpful to solidify and give a self-care plan with friends and family.
 Your list of self-care activities may include light exercise, cooking a meal with friends or a partner, or making art.
 By giving this list to loved ones, you can ask them to check in regularly to discuss your progress and needs.